 \section{Conclusion}

-We revisit imitation learning from the perspective of state-wise annotation.
+We revisit imitation learning from the perspective of state-wise annotations.
 We show via the \StateDagger algorithm that, interaction with the demonstrating expert, with its cost properly measured, can enable provable cost efficiency gains over Behavior Cloning.
 We also propose \WarmStartDagger that combines the benefits of offline data and interactive feedback.
-Our theoretical construction shows that such a hybrid method can strictly outperform both pure offline and pure interactive baselines under realistic cost models.
-Empirical results on the synthetic MDP support our theoretical findings, while MuJoCo experiments demonstrate the practical viability and competitive performance of our methods on continuous control tasks.
-Additionally, we show a trajectory-wise annotation variant of DAgger can match the sample complexity of log-loss Behavior Cloning without recoverability assumptions (Appendix~\ref{sec:decoupled_h_dist}), with additional experiments (Appendix~\ref{sec:tragger_experiments_appendix}).
+Our theoretical analysis shows that such a hybrid method can strictly outperform both pure offline and pure interactive baselines under realistic cost models.
+Empirical results on our synthetic MDP support our theoretical findings, while MuJoCo experiments demonstrate the practical viability and competitive performance of our methods on continuous control tasks.
+In Appendix~\ref{sec:decoupled_h_dist}, we also show that a trajectory-wise annotation variant of DAgger can match the sample complexity of log-loss Behavior Cloning without recoverability assumptions, with additional experiments (Appendix~\ref{sec:tragger_experiments_appendix}).

 \paragraph{Limitations:} Our design of imitation learning algorithm only aims at closing the gap between the performance of the expert and the trained policy; thus, the performance of our learned policy is bottlenecked by the expert's performance.
-In this respect, designing imitation learners outputting policies that surpass expert performance is an important direction.
+In this respect, designing imitation learners that output policies surpassing expert performance is an important direction.

 Our theory provide sample complexity guarantees for the discrete-action setting with deterministic and realizable expert.
 When such assumptions are relaxed, additional challenges arise~\cite{simchowitz2025pitfalls}.
 In this respect, there remains a gap between our theoretical analysis and our MuJoCo experiment results.
 In future work, we are interested in conducting additional experiments on discrete-action control problems (e.g., Atari) as well as language model distillation tasks.